-- equipment with movable parts such as automatic dispensers, dispensers/diluters, and mechanical hand pipettes shall be verified for accuracy quarterly. - equipment such as filter funnels, bottles, non-Class A glassware, and other containers with volumetric markings (including sample analysis vessels) shall be verified once per lot prior to first use.
-This verification may be volumetric or gravimetric. - the volume of the disposable volumetric equipment such as sample bottles, and disposable pipettes shall be checked once per lot.
+- 1. Equipment with movable parts such as automatic dispensers, dispensers/diluters, and mechanical hand pipettes shall be verified for accuracy quarterly. - 2.
+Equipment such as filter funnels, bottles, non-Class glassware, and other containers with volumetric markings (including sample analysis vessels) shall be verified once per lot prior to first use. - 3.
+The volume of the disposable volumetric equipment such as sample bottles, and disposable pipettes shall be checked once per lot. - 4.
+Verification of volume shall be considered acceptable if the accuracy is within 2.5% of expected volume.
+This verification can be volumetric as compared to class A or gravimetric. - iv.
+UV Instruments v.
+Incubators, Water Baths,

-iv) UV Instruments